developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/migrateaedo/index.md

 ### Unsigned DA Agent + MX

 <img alt="image" style="height:350px" src="EMM_unsigned_DA_EMM_agent+MX.png"/>
-_Tier-2 EMM vendors taking this approach are well positioned for migration to the new approach_.
+_Tier-2 EMM vendors taking this approach are well positioned for migration to the new approach.
+Click image to enlarge_.

 The diagram above illustrates the method employed by most Tier-2 EMM vendors that support complete solutions for managing Zebra Android devices.
 Most have already developed a DA EMM agent and augmented it using MX to provide the additional privileged functionality.
 Such EMM vendors are well positioned to support current and past Zebra Android devices and to begin migration to the new standards-based approach required to manage Zebra Android devices in the future.